Please feel free to comment on my review.

 I don’t think Sarah got a chance to say much in that commentary (told me she ‘couldn’t get a word in edgeways’).
 Despite the fact that Peter Davison doesn’t like this story (or as Sarah says ‘hates it’), it certainly is unlike any ‘Doctor Who’ story I’ve ever seen before since it hasn’t any sci-fi elements in it.

 There is also an ‘info text’ commentary option to watch, which I found very unimpressive.
-There is a ‘Points of View’ item; an exciting ‘coming soon’ trailer for ‘The Trial of a Time Lord’ DVD box set and a ‘Radio Times Listings’ PDF of ‘Black Orchid’.
+There is a ‘Points of View’ item and an exciting ‘coming soon’ trailer for ‘The Trial of a Time Lord’ with Colin Baker, Nicola Bryant and Bonnie Langford.
+There’s also a ‘Radio Times Listings’ PDF of ‘Black Orchid’.
 There’s also an ‘Easter Egg’ to look out for on this DVD.

 I enjoy ‘Black Orchid’ every minute and I can’t seem to stop watching it again and again.
 It’s a nice, relaxing, enjoyable adventure and it has made a huge impact on my life with meeting Sarah Sutton at conventions.
 It’s a shining story for Sarah as Nyssa and Ann and is one I’ve held close to my heart.